lrangell/ankura/README.md

 ankura brings the power of [Pkl](https://pkl-lang.org/) to [Karabiner-Elements](https://karabiner-elements.pqrs.org/) configuration, allowing you to define keymaps in a declarative manner.
 [Pkl](https://pkl-lang.org/) provides autocomplete, type safety, validation, and excellent editor support that catches errors as you type.
 As a full programming language, Pkl lets you create your own abstractions and reusable patterns.
 You write simple, readable Pkl configurations that compile to Karabiner JSON.
 The live-reload daemon applies your changes instantly, making keyboard customization feel natural instead of painful.

 **Features:**

 - **Type-safe declarative DSL** - Write keyboard configurations in [Pkl](https://pkl-lang.org/) with full type checking, validation, and IDE support instead of error-prone JSON
-- **Built-in helpers for common patterns** - Pre-built abstractions for hyper keys, symbol layers, simultaneous key chords, dual-use keys, and sticky modifiers
+- **Built-in helpers for common patterns** - Pre-built abstractions for hyper keys, symbol layers, key swaps, and dual-use keys
 - **First-class macOS integrations** - Native support for popular window managers (yabai, AeroSpace) and system automation through shell commands
 - **Live-reload daemon** - File watching with instant configuration updates and desktop notifications when changes are applied